Skip to main content

 Child and Adolescent Health Concentration Competencies Course Meeting Competency

-1. Assessing principal health concerns for the child and adolescent population, the associated population-based risk factors, and the relative impact of each risk factor.
+1. Assess principal health concerns for the child and adolescent population, the associated population-based risk factors, including demographic and environmental factors, and the relative impact of each risk factor.

 380.604 Life Course Perspectives on Health OR